North Carolina Consortium for Self-Aware Machining and Metrology (CSAM)

 2019 Annual Meeting

-We will hold our annual meeting in Duke Centennial Hall (DCH) at UNC Charlotte on Tuesday, May 14 and Wednesday, May 15.
+We held the annual meeting in Duke Centennial Hall (DCH) at UNC Charlotte on Tuesday, May 14 and Wednesday, May 15.
 DCH is building 57 on the campus map.
 The agenda is provided here.

 Day 1, Tuesday, May 14, 2019